Media Kit

 Mallory Yawnghwe

 Mallory Yawnghwe is a dynamic force in the worlds of entrepreneurship and community engagement, leveraging her extensive experiences, deep community ties, and education to drive positive change.
-As the Co-Founder, CEO & Chief Reconciliation Officer of Indigenous Box, Mallory champions Indigenous businesses and nurtures meaningful connections within and between Indigenous communities and corporate Canada.
-She holds a Bachelor of Commerce in Supply Chain Management from MacEwan University and is the only Indigenous person in Canada to hold a Supply Chain Management Professional designation.
+As the Co-Founder & Co-CEO of Indigenous Box, Mallory champions Indigenous businesses and nurtures meaningful connections within and between Indigenous communities and corporate Canada.
+She holds a Bachelor of Commerce in Supply Chain Management from MacEwan University and was the first Indigenous person in Canada to hold the S.C.M.P. designation.

-Highly respected in business and community circles, Mallory has consulted and provided educational insights for numerous initiatives, including the Indigenous Women in Community Leadership’s Circle of Abundance, Fort Edmonton Park's Indigenous Peoples Experience, MacEwan University’s Centre for Supply Chain Excellence, the Royal Alberta Museum’s Human History Exhibit, Supply Chain Canada, Global Affairs Canada, the Government of Alberta’s Indigenous Learning Initiative, the University of Waterloo’s Economic Development course, and small business advisory meetings for the Honourable Randy Boissonnault, Minister of Employment, Workforce Development and Disability Inclusion of Canada, and Edmonton Global.
+Mallory is highly respected in business and community circles, having consulted on a wide range of initiatives, including those with the Indigenous Women in Community Leadership’s Circle of Abundance, Fort Edmonton Park's Indigenous Peoples Experience, MacEwan University’s Centre for Supply Chain Excellence, the Royal Alberta Museum, Supply Chain Canada, Global Affairs Canada, the Government of Alberta, the University of Waterloo, and Edmonton Global.
+She has also provided insights in advisory meetings with various Canadian government officials and leaders in employment, workforce development, and disability inclusion.

 Kham Yawnghwe